UK General Data Protection Regulation (GDPR)

 - What has the Council done about the GDPR?

 - What are my Rights?

 The GDPR and Data Protection Act 2018 (‘DPA’) have brought enhanced requirements on how the Council handles your personal data.
-The GDPR is a new European law which, together with the DPA, gives you more control over your data.
+The GDPR is a UK law which, together with the DPA, gives you more control over your data.

 The Information Commissioner has provided a helpful guide to the General Data Protection Regulation.